Agoric/documentation/main/ertp/api/payment.md

 ## Related Methods

 The following methods on other ERTP components also either operate on or return a `brand`.
-While a brief desciption is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.
+While a brief description is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.